Are mast cells responsible for your histamine intolerance?

 Other causes of infections and gut imbalances are frequent use of antibiotics, and opportunistic microorganism influx into your system.

 Once you uncover if any of these factors are the cause of your badly behaving mast cells, you can target it with specific therapies.
 In the mean time, following a low histamine diet is the best thing you can do, reducing the load of histamine your body has to deal with.

 Not sure what to eat?
 Here is a great list of foods to eat and those to avoid to get you started.

 Want to step it up a notch?
-Vitamin C, selenium, quercetin, bromelain, peppermint, ginger and turmeric have also been found to be helpful in the treatment and management of histamine intolerance and MCAS.
-Try adding these via supplementation, or including them in your diet.
+Vitamin C, turmeric and other natural therapies have also been found to be helpful in the treatment and management of histamine intolerance and MCAS.
+See a list of our top 7 supplements, as one way of incorporating them or aim to include these in your diet.

 Want the full low histamine diet guide sent directly to your inbox?
 Use the link below to get my comprehensive eBook for free!

 By figuring out the underlying cause of your mast cell dysfunction and high histamine load, you can begin to put practices in place that bring about balance to your system so that you may once again get your health back on track and start enjoying life as you’ve so desperately wanted to.